 Caterina’s fascination with online communities began as a teenager in the 1980s.
 Back then, the internet was like a gathering of ham radio enthusiasts who were tuning in and out of each others’ conversations.
 Caterina had dabbled with computers and early chat rooms.
 But what hooked her was a long-distance connection around a shared passion.

-HOFFMAN: We asked Caterina to select her favorite passages from Jorge Luis Borges, and you can find them on our website, Masters of Scale dot com.
-But if you have no familiarity with Borges — you’re not alone.
+HOFFMAN: If you have no familiarity with Borges — you’re not alone.
 In fact, you’re in the majority.
 It’s the Borges fans who are more likely to feel alone, which is exactly what drew Caterina to a primitive chat room of fellow fans.

 FAKE: I found a group of scholars in Denmark who were Borges scholars online.
 And then I contacted them.
 And this was over BBSs, or Waves.
 I don’t even remember how we were getting in touch with each other.
 But this was back kind of pre-web, and we were having all of these fascinating conversations across the world.
 And this to me just was astonishing.
 I was, you know, this New Jersey kid in Reagan America, and you know, a bit of—a bit of an oddball, interested in all these peculiar things in a football and cheerleading town—it was a revelation.
 It was amazing.